toastyman231/BasedEngine/README.md

 - ~~Scene Save/Load (Serialization)~~ Complete!
 - ~~3D Rendering capability with PBR materials~~ Complete!
 - GUI to make creating/loading projects easier
-- Editor for authoring scenes
+- Editor for authoring scenes - In Progress!
 - Make a game with it!

 ## Thoughts and Concerns